No Clean Singing

 No Clean Singing is an American heavy metal news and media website based in Seattle.
-The website primarily covers extreme music, and "bands with vocalists who exclusively scream, growl, or otherwise avoid melodic, 'traditional' singing".
-Islander is the site's owner.
+The website primarily covers extreme music, with a focus on various forms of Death Metal, Black Metal, Hardcore, Sludge, and Doom Metal, especially those featuring "bands with vocalists who exclusively scream, growl, or otherwise avoid melodic, 'traditional' singing".

-No Clean Singing features news, album reviews, interviews, and event calendars.
-Unlike most heavy metal websites, it does not publish negative reviews.
-Islander has said that when he launched the website, he vowed that he would "write about music I liked and wanted to recommend, rather than pretend to be some kind of critic [...] [and] to support music I enjoyed rather than tell people what they shouldn't listen to or make fun of bands."
+Their primary focus, however, remains bands who err towards the heavier and/or more extreme end of the spectrum, especially those who have less mainstream exposure, and the ethos of the site is to avoid outwardly negative reviews in favour of "...[writing] about music I liked and wanted to recommend [...] [and] to support music I enjoy rather than tell people what they shouldn't listen to or make fun of bands."

 History

 No Clean Singing was founded in November 2009 by Islander, Alexis, and IntoTheDarkness.

-The site was named in reference to Islander's dislike of Myke Terry, then-vocalist of Bury Your Dead, feeling his use of clean vocals (in contrast to previous vocalist Mat Bruso) was part of "an awful trend".
-By 2012, the site had regular writers based in three US cities, and some based in Japan and the United Kingdom.
+The site was originally named as a tongue-in-cheek reference to Islander's dislike of Bury Your Dead vocalist Myke Terry's switch to a more stereotypical mix of "good cop/bad cop" harsh and clean vocals, which he considered part of "an awful trend".

+However, Islander has also stated on several occasions that the name has evolved even more into an in-joke, as they frequently make "exceptions to the rule" for bands like Ulver, Green Carnation, Caronte, etc.

+As of 2025 the core staff of the blog compraises editor Islander, deputy-editor Andy Synn (who joined the site in 2010), and long-time fan-favourite writer DGR (who joined the site in 2011), but also features frequent contributions from guest writers in multiple US cities, as well as countries like France, Norway, and Slovenia.

 In a May 2016 interview, Islander reported that No Clean Singing had received 1.1 million page views and about 260,000 users in the previous six months, with 40% of its internet traffic coming from the United States.

-At that point, the site's most popular post was their 2014 review of Babymetal's 2014 debut album (21,000+ views), followed by a post about Gojira (20,000) and a review of Devin Townsend's Deconstruction (2011) by writer Andy Synn (16,000+).
+Some of the site's most popular posts feature artists like Gojira (35,000 views), Devin Townsend (17,000 views) and Cattle Decapitation (17,000 views), but the site has also been instrumental in promoting the works of more underground acts such as Body Void, Allegaeon, Spectral Wound, and more.

 Although the site itself does not feature any advertising, Islander has had to pay to promote the site on Facebook; he has publicly criticized the platform's EdgeRank algorithm for limiting the site's (and other blogs) reach unless they paid for promotion.

 In 2017, No Clean Singing collaborated with Invisible Oranges and Southwest Terrorfest to launch the Northwest Terrorfest.
 The website continues to sponsor the festival.